-The United Kingdom is a sovereign state in Europe and includes the the island of Great Britain, the northeastern portion of the island Ireland, and several other smaller islands.
-The United Kingdom is surrounded by North Sea, English Channel, Atlantic Ocean, and the Celtic Sea.
-The country has the 12th longest coastline in the world.
+The United Kingdom is a sovereign state in Europe.
+Its boundaries include the island of Great Britain, the northeastern portion of the island of Ireland, and several other smaller islands.
+The United Kingdom is surrounded by the North Sea, English Channel, Atlantic Ocean, and the Celtic Sea.
+The country has the 13th longest coastline in the world (12th if Antarctica is not considered).
 The United Kingdom covers a total area of 242,500 square kilometers, making it the 11th largest country in Europe and 78th in the world.
 The country has an estimated population of 65.1 million, the fourth most densely populated country in Europe.
 The United Kingdom is a developed economy with some of the best-developed cities in the world, the largest of which are looked at below.

-The metropolitan city of Birmingham is in the West Midlands of England, and its largest city outside of London.
-The city is home to 3,737,000 inhabitants, the 9th populous city in Europe.
-Birmingham grew to prominence in the 18th Century during the Midlands Enlightenment and Industrial Revolution.
+The city of Birmingham is in the West Midlands of England.
+The city is home to 2.8 million people.
+Birmingham grew to prominence in the 18th century during the Midlands Enlightenment and Industrial Revolution.
 Today, the city’s economy is driven by the service sector being a major international commercial sector.
 The city is also a conference, retail, events, and transport hub.
 Its economy is the second largest in the United Kingdom with an average GDP of $121 billion.
 Its six universities make it one of the largest higher education centers.
 The cultural institutions in the city enjoy international recognition because of the vibrant art, music, culinary, and literary scenes.

-Manchester City is in the Greater Manchester area of England, fringed by the Cheshire Plain and the Pennines.
-The city has a population of 2,794,000.
-Manchester achieved its city status in 1853 and currently managed by Manchester City Council.
-The city was ranked beta world city by Globalization and World Cities Research Network in 2014.
+Manchester has a population of 2.7 million inhabitants, which makes it the third largest city in the United Kingdom by population.
+Manchester was ranked as a beta world city by Globalization and World Cities Research Network in 2014.
 The city is the third most visited in the United Kingdom because of its culture, media links, architecture, scientific output, social impact, and sports clubs.
-Manchester is Europe’s most affordable city with a cost of living index below 95.
-The unemployment in the city is above the national average.
-However, gender pay gap is only 3.3%, the lowest in the country.
+Manchester has been called Europe’s most affordable city with a cost of living index below 95.